FrederikAlbrechtsen/predict-next-fibonacci/README.md

-# Sequence Prediction with LSTM
+# Predict the next Fibonacci number

-Utilizing the RNN architecture LSTM, which are capable of learning long-term dependencies, to predict the next Fibonacci number
+A RNN model utilizing LSTM to predict the next fibonacci number